Justice Vikramajit Sen

 Platform.

-3. During the term of membership, Members may use the AIGF logo on their website or social
+iii.
+During the term of membership, Members may use the AIGF logo on their website or social

 media to indicate that their affiliation with AIGF.
 However, the “AIGF Approved Game”